 John attended the U.S. Military Academy at West Point from 1970-1972.
 He graduated from the University of Oklahoma receiving a B.S. in Industrial Engineering in 1974 and a M.S. in Industrial Engineering in 1976.
 John graduated from the OU College of Law in 1980 where he received a J.D.

 Grayson Barnes earned his J.D. from the University of Oklahoma College of Law in 2013 where he received the American Jurisprudence Award for Professional Responsibility.
-While in law school, he focused on oil and gas law, attended the OU College of Law Summer Oxford Program and worked in the OU Legal Clinic.
+While in law school, he focused on oil and gas law, attended the OU College of Law Summer Oxford Program, worked in the OU Legal Clinic and heard cases at the Oklahoma Corporation Commission with a limited license to practice law.
 Grayson graduated with a BBA Degree from the University of Oklahoma in 2010 majoring in Entrepreneurship and Venture Management.
 He was a state finalist in the Donald W. Reynolds Oklahoma Governor's Cup Competition and a member of the JCPenney Leadership Program and the Presidents Leadership Class.

 Grayson's practice focuses on all aspects of oil and gas law with regard to the Oklahoma Corporation Commission.
 He served as a panelist at the Oklahoma Corporation Commission's 2015 and 2016 Oil and Gas Institutes.
-He also served as a presenter for the Tulsa Association of Petroleum Landmen’s Spring Seminar in 2016.
-Grayson graduated from the Oklahoma Bar Associations 6th Leadership Academy in 2018.
+He also served as a presenter for the Tulsa Association of Petroleum Landmen’s Spring Seminar in 2016 and 2021.
+Grayson graduated from the Oklahoma Bar Association’s 6th Leadership Academy in 2018 and was a member of Leadership Tulsa’s flagship program class 63 in 2020.
 Grayson is a native of Tulsa and has resided in Oklahoma all of his life.
-Grayson's professional affiliations include the Tulsa and the Oklahoma Bar Associations and he is a member of the Tulsa Association of Petroleum Landmen.
-Grayson has been married to Laura Ellis Barnes, an interior designer, for four years and they have a daughter, Blue Barnes.
+Grayson's professional affiliations include the Tulsa and the Oklahoma Bar Associations and he is a member of the Tulsa Association of Petroleum Landmen, the Southern Oklahoma Association of Petroleum Landmen, and the Oklahoma City Association of Petroleum Landmen.
+Grayson has been married to Laura Ellis Barnes, an interior designer, for 7 years and they have a daughter, Blue Barnes, and a new son, Grayson “Guy” Merrill Barnes II.